NSAPH/handbook/handbook/dua.md

 **4. Use a Symbolic link to read in data from your project folder.**

-* In order to use any of the analytic datasets available under the dominici_nsaph FASSE group, please make sure to use a symbolic link to read in data from your project folder located under `/n/dominici_nsaph_l3/Lab/projects`. **Please do not copy the data**; we have limited storage capacity and cannot have multiple copies of the data.
-For more information on this step, click [*here*](https://nsaph.info/fasse.html#step-5-analytic-data).
+*In order to use any of the analytic datasets available under the dominici_nsaph FASSE group, please make sure to use a symbolic link to read in data from your project folder located under `/n/dominici_nsaph_l3/Lab/projects`. **Please do not copy the data**; we have limited storage capacity and cannot have multiple copies of the data.
+For more information on this step, click [here](https://nsaph.info/fasse.html#step-5-analytic-data).*